-As of June 30, 2022, we had \$396.8 million in cash, cash equivalents and marketable securities that are available to fund our current operations.
+As of September 30, 2022, we had \$372.9 million in cash, cash equivalents and marketable securities that are available to fund our current operations.
 In addition to our existing cash, cash equivalents and marketable securities, we may receive research and development co-funding and are eligible to earn a significant amount of milestone payments under our collaboration agreements and research license agreements.
 Our ability to earn these payments and the timing of earning these payments is dependent upon the outcome of our research and development activities, and those of our collaborators and licensees, and is uncertain at this time.

-As of June 30, 2022, the Company, pursuant to the Sales Agreement, had issued and sold an aggregate of 2,298,906 shares of its common stock resulting in gross proceeds of \$49.5 million, before deducting sales agent commissions of \$1.4 million.
+In May 2021, we entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or Jefferies, to sell from time to time up to \$125.0 million of our common stock through an "at the market" offering program under which Jefferies acts as the sales agent.
+As of September 30, 2022, pursuant to the Sales Agreement, we had issued and sold an aggregate of 2,720,846 shares of our common stock resulting in gross proceeds of \$59.5 million, before deducting sales agent commissions of \$1.7 million.